itsjingun/nexon/README.md

 Meanwhile, an internal ticker runs every second to check whether the current time has reached the earliest race's expiry time.
 When that is reached, the above logical flow will resume from step 1 (if it isn't running already), triggering a database query to remove any expired races, and potentially fetch more data.

-**Whenever the category filters are changed**, `startRaceUpdates()` is called again to "reset" the interactor, and the above flow will recommence.
+**Whenever the category filters are changed**, `startRaceUpdates()` is called again to "reset" the auto updater, and the above flow will recommence.

 ### Assumptions